 "I'm worried that I might not make it through the training," "I'm dead tired," "I don't yet feel like this is my home," and "There are all these other guys around" are weak-sounding admissions to give voice to, so it is comforting to instead be able to cling to the belief that the Army, in its all-knowing wisdom, must be slipping something into the food to cause what's seen as a striking physiological betrayal in young men who haven't previously experienced such a dry spell.

-Yet the truth is, there's no saltpeter in the food.
-There's no proof potassium nitrate (also known as saltpeter) has any effect on libido, plus or minus, so there would be nothing to be gained from such a doctoring of edibles.
+Yet the truth is, there's no additional levels of saltpeter hidden in Army chow.
+There's also no proof potassium nitrate (saltpeter) has any effect on libido, plus or minus, so there would be nothing to be gained from such a doctoring of edibles.
 Yes, saltpeter has long rumored to be an anaphrodisiac, a substance that reduces sexual drive.
 But it's all rumor and no fact.

 Given that saltpeter doesn't suppress sexual urges and is dangerous to use, the Army lacks any reason to administer it to those within its ranks.
 Yet those two facts will probably do little to dissuade those who are certain the coffee continues to taste funny.

-The rumor doesn't reside only within the ranks of the service — it pops up wherever teenage boys or men are housed together.
+The rumor doesn't reside only within the ranks of the service; it also pops up wherever teenage boys or men are housed together.
 Many believe saltpeter is secretly introduced into the food at colleges, boys' schools, and prisons, all places where the belief flourishes because the inmates need to explain away their lack of sexual arousal.